Goldman Sachs Group Analysts Give Allianz (FRA:ALV) a €225.00 Price Target

-Allianz (FRA:ALV) received a €225.00 ($261.63) target price from investment analysts at Goldman Sachs Group in a report released on Friday, Borsen Zeitung reports.
-The brokerage presently has a “neutral” rating on the stock.
-Goldman Sachs Group’s price objective would suggest a potential upside of 2.76% from the company’s previous close.
+Allianz (FRA:ALV) has been assigned a €225.00 ($261.63) price objective by investment analysts at Goldman Sachs Group in a research report issued to clients and investors on Friday, Borsen Zeitung reports.
+The firm presently has a “neutral” rating on the stock.
+Goldman Sachs Group’s price target would suggest a potential upside of 1.90% from the company’s current price.

 Allianz SE, together with its subsidiaries, provides property-casualty insurance, life/health insurance, and asset management products and services worldwide.
 The company's Property-Casualty segment offers various insurance products, including motor liability and own damage, accident, general liability, fire and property, legal expense, credit, and travel insurance products to private and corporate customers.